mtov/engsoftmoderna/en/chapter1.md

 **Chapter 8: Tests** has emphasis on unit tests, which are usually implemented using frameworks like JUnit.
-The chapter includes dozens of unit test examples and discusses various aspects of these tests.
+The chapter includes dozens of unit test examples and discuss various aspects of these tests.
 For instance, we discuss good principles for writing unit tests and also test smells, which are patterns of tests that are not recommended.
 Then, we address testability, i.e., the importance